ellerbrock/digitalocean-promo-code-summer-2017/readme.md

-# Digital Ocean Promo Code for November 2016
+# Digital Ocean Promo Code for Februar 2017

 Save $20 for your Cloud Solution with Digital Ocean